vovapolu/ensime.github.io/editors/vim.md

 ---

 Vim is an extremely configurable/extensible text editor.
-The ENSIME plugin supports [Vim](http://www.vim.org/) and [NeoVim](https://neovim.io/).
+The ENSIME plugin supports [Vim](http://www.vim.org/) and [Neovim](https://neovim.io/).

-If you're not already familiar with Vim, we recommend going through `:Tutor`, Vim's built-in tutorial.
+If you're not already familiar with Vim, we recommend going through `vimtutor`, Vim's built-in tutorial.

 ### Demos